AriaKillebrewBruehl/senior-thesis/thesis-blog.md

 - what does it mean if a vector just has magnitude and direction and no anchor point? or is the anchor point just the (i, j) spot on the grid where that data is?

 - if we normailze then we just give every vector a magnitude of 1 right?

   - so why do we need gHat to be the normalized gradient _magnitude_? wouldn't this always be 1?

+- a lot of issues coming up from the fact that these are 2 channel images, is that the correct way to be representing them? what is the image format were working with?

 # 02.16.2023